futures4j/futures4j/README.md

         ```java
         List<Future<String>> futures = List.of(future1, future2);

-        // only returns the results of normally completed futures, ignores incomplete, cancelled or exceptionally completed futures
+        // get a Results object with the results of all normally completed and exceptions of all exceptionally completed futures
-        List<String> results = Futures.getAllNow(futures);
+        var results = Futures.getAllNow(futures);

-        try {
-            // same as Futures.getAllNow but throws an exception if any future was cancelled or completed exceptionally
-            List<String> results = Futures.getAllNowOrThrow(List.of(future1, future2));
-        } catch (ExecutionException | CancellationException e) {
-            // Handle exception
-        }
+        results.assertCompletedNormally(); // ensure all futures completed normally
+        results.results(); // returns a map of normally completed Futures and their results
+        results.exceptions(); // returns a map of exceptionally completed/cancelled Futures and their exceptions
         ```

 ### <a name="CompletionState"></a>The `CompletionState` enum